sharoon-shahzad/BlogPost-App/README.md

 The Blogify API allows you to interact with the platform programmatically.
 Below are the main endpoints:

 Authentication
-POST /api/auth/register: Register a new user
+POST /API/auth/register: Register a new user
-POST /api/auth/login: Log in with user credentials Blog Posts
+POST /api/auth/login: Login with user credentials
+Blog Posts
 GET /api/posts: Get all blog posts
 GET /api/posts/